-- the Central Local Health Integration Network (LHIN), including the South East York Region, South West York Region and the Central York Region is shared with the University of Toronto (https://rehab.queensu.ca/source/CentralLHIN Map.pdf); - the Central East Local Health Integration Network (LHIN) with sharing of Ajax and Pickering with the University of Toronto and the region of Scarborough being part of the University of Toronto catchment area (https://rehab.queensu.ca/source/Central East LHIN Map 200705.pdf); - the South East LHIN (https://rehab.queensu.ca/source/South East LHIN Map.pdf); and - the Champlain LHIN within which there are parts shared with the University of Ottawa.
+- the Central Local Health Integration Network (LHIN), including the South East York Region, South West York Region and the Central York Region is shared with the University of Toronto - the Central East Local Health Integration Network (LHIN) with sharing of Ajax and Pickering with the University of Toronto and the region of Scarborough being part of the University of Toronto catchment area - the South East LHIN the Champlain LHIN within which there are parts shared with the University of Ottawa.
 The shared areas include: Renfrew County, Lanark County and Stormont Dundas and Glengarry County.
-The areas of Ottawa, Prescott and Russell are all the University of Ottawa catchment area (https://rehab.queensu.ca/source/Champlain\Map\EN.pdf).
+The areas of Ottawa, Prescott and Russell are all the University of Ottawa catchment area